wow a web site that is as mad about gardening and plants as me will be ordering very soon

-Supplied as a pot grown plant approximately 12" (30 cm) tall including pot.This Product is Available Now.
+Supplied as a bare root plant approximately 1 - 2 feet (30 - 60 cm) tall including roots.This Product is Available Now.

 The pies and jams you'll make with these turn to a lovely honey gold colour - but this variety isn't just for pies and jams as the fruits are sweet enough to eat raw if allowed to fully ripen!